 Students must complete a “Degree Evaluation Petition” to begin the formal process of applying for graduation.
-These petitions are available Online at www.portervillecollege.edu.
+These petitions are available online on the Commencement Web page.
 Although the filing periods change from term to term, the deadline for applying to graduate is generally around the middle of the term prior to the term in which you plan to complete your degree.
 You should see a counselor regarding the application deadlines and degree evaluation process or check Online under commencement for further information on graduating.
 Admissions will contact students regarding “Degree Evaluation Petitions” using the students Gmail account.

 Commencement ceremony is held only once a year in May.
 In order to participate in commencement, students must have completed and/or be enrolled into all of the requirements that will complete their degree.

 The faculty and administration at Porterville College recognize that the associate degree is a valuable and unique college degree which includes courses and requirements that may be different from or are not available at upper division institutions.
 Therefore, the general education component of the associate degree requirements emphasizes the special needs of the students of this community who may be terminating formal education for a time with the associate degree.